jbruceh88/scripts/README.md

 ###
 Spell check

-I use this script on my commit messages
+In commit-msg there is a link to the spell check script I use